ChiWang/DmpSW/README.md

 2.  lib (shared libraries)

-        libdmpAnalysis.so
-        libdmpEvent.so
+        libDmpCore.so
+        libDmpEvent.so
+        libDmpAnalysis.so

 3.  include (needed header files while using libraries)

 4.  share (common files)

-        geometry                        // a directory store all GDML files connector                       // FEE <--> Detector connection files example/DmpRdcInput.infor       // example of the input file for bantch mode of dmpRdc example/analysis                // analysis example.
+        Geometry                        // a directory store all GDML files Connector                       // FEE <--> Detector connection files example/DmpRdcInput.infor       // example of the input file for bantch mode of dmpRdc example/analysis                // analysis example.
 How to use distribuition data to analysis